msherazsadiq/21I-0523_21I0586-Assignment_2_CY_T_DB/README.md

     HAVING COUNT(DISTINCT P.ProductCatagory) = (SELECT COUNT(DISTINCT ProductCatagory) FROM Product)

 <ul>
-  <li><b>Challenges</b><br> Identifying the top 5 best-selling products from the last month</li>
+  <li><b>Challenges</b><br> Identifying customers who have purchased products from all product categories</li>
-  <li><b>Solution</b><br>  Recognize that DATEADD() modifies a date value, SUM() aggregates quantities, and TOP limits the results to the specified number.
-This query aims to identify the top 5 best-selling products based on sales from the last month.
-It utilizes JOINs to combine the Product, OrderItem, and Orders tables, filters the results using WHERE to only include orders from the last month, calculates total sales using SUM(), and sorts the results in descending order based on total sales to identify the top 5 products. </li>
+  <li><b>Solution</b><br>  Recognize that the subquery calculates the total number of product categories, and the HAVING clause filters the main query results based on customers who have purchased from all categories.
+This query aims to identify customers who have purchased products from every product category available.
+It utilizes a subquery to determine the total number of distinct product categories and then filters the main query results to only include customers whose purchase history covers all product categories.
+This query involves understanding subqueries, correlating subquery results with the main query, and filtering based on aggregate values. </li>
 </ul>